April 13, 2026

 You can't ask your US sales team to check LinkedIn at midnight.
 But an offshore team in Mumbai?
 They're awake and watching.

-By the time your team logs in, the offshore team has:
+By the time your team logs in, the offshore team has already:

 • Identified new funding announcements